LopJul/automated-weather-etl-pipeline/README.md

 An end-to-end ETL pipeline that automatically fetches weather data from the OpenWeatherMap API, transforms it with Python and pandas, and loads it into a SQLite database.
 The pipeline is scheduled with cron for automated updates.

-The goal of this project was to gain hands-on experience with automated data pipelines, working with APIs, and manipulating data using Python and pandas.
+The goal of this project was to implement learning from courses and gain hands-on experience with automated data pipelines, working with APIs, and manipulating data using Python and pandas.

 ## Features